jennyfothergill/hpc-intro/_episodes/12-cluster.md

 > These differ in both the amount of space allocated and whether or not they
 > are backed up.
 >
-> * __Home__ -- often a _network filesystem_, data stored here is available
+> * __Home__ -- a _network filesystem_, data stored here is available
->   throughout the HPC system, and often backed up periodically.
-Files stored
+>   throughout the HPC system, and is backed up periodically; however, users
->   here are typically slower to access, the data is actually stored on another
->   computer and is being transmitted and made available over the network!
+>   are limited on how much they can store.
+> * __Scratch__ -- also a _network filesystem_, which has more space available
-> * __Scratch__ -- typically faster than the networked Home directory, but not
+>   than the Home directory, but it is not backed up, and should not be used
->   usually backed up, and should not be used for long term storage.
+>   for long term storage.
-> * __Work__ -- sometimes provided as an alternative to Scratch space, Work is
->   a fast file system accessed over the network.
-Typically, this will have
->   higher performance than your home directory, but lower performance than
->   Scratch; it may not be backed up.
-It differs from Scratch space in that
->   files in a work file system are not automatically deleted for you: you must
->   manage the space yourself.
 {: .callout}

 ## Nodes

-Individual computers that compose a cluster are typically called _nodes_ (although you will also hear people call them _servers_, _computers_ and _machines_).
+Recall that the individual computers that compose a cluster are called _nodes_.
 On a cluster, there are different types of nodes for different types of tasks.
-The node where you are right now is called the _login node_, _head node_, _landing pad_, or _submit node_.
-A login node serves as an access point to the cluster.
+The node where you are right now is called the _login node_.
+A login node serves as the access point to the cluster _for all users_.

-As a gateway, the login node should not be used for time-consuming or resource-intensive tasks.
-You should be alert to this, and check with your site's operators or documentation for details of what is and isn't allowed.
-It is well suited for uploading and downloading files, setting up software, and running tests.
+As a gateway, the login node should not be used for time-consuming or resource-intensive tasks as consuming the cpu or memory of the login node would slow down the cluster for everyone!
+It is well suited for uploading and downloading files, minor software setup, and submitting jobs to the scheduler.
 Generally speaking, in these lessons, we will avoid running jobs on the login node.

 Who else is logged in to the login node?